gravitational/careers/challenges/platform/troubleshooting.md

 # Scoring
 The session will be attended by a panel of team members, who will participate in the troubleshooting session.
 After the session, each team member will privately submit a vote of +1 or -2 within our tracking system along with comments.
 With your permission, we will record the zoom meeting incase any panel member cannot attend or any panel member needs to leave part way through the meeting.
 Any recordings will be deleted once each panel member has submitted their feedback.

+In the case of a positive result, we will connect you to our HR team, who will reach out to discuss an offer.

+In case of a negative score result, the hiring manager will contact you and share a list of the team's key observations that affected the result of both interviews.

 ## What we look for
 - How the candidate reacts under pressure.